 When a family is torn apart, it can be extremely hard for everyone to be supportive and get over the hardships that the addicted individual put them through.
 That is why family therapy is needed to help everyone heal and make amends during the recovery process.
 During therapy, each member will be able to express their feelings and how the addiction has personally affected them.
 Learning positive ways to communicate and understand each other is so crucial during this process and it will help everyone move forward.

 Family therapy is an approach to addiction treatment that allows everyone to truly move past the toxic environment that addiction has caused.
-Banyan Treatment Center offers family programs and services to help fight addiction as one unit.
+Banyan Pompano offers family programs and services to help fight addiction as one unit.